 The health and wellness benefits are far reaching, from increased energy levels and improved digestive health, to helping promote healthy skin, hair and nails.
 The hydrophilic quality of chia seeds means they absorb up to 16 times their weight in liquid, which can lead to increased satiety and also helps your body regulate hydration and electrolytes.

-The protein in chia contains all eight essential amino acids, making it a ‘complete’ protein.
+The protein in chia contains all nine essential amino acids, making it a ‘complete’ protein.
 This is incredibly rare for a plant based source of protein.
 Amino acids are the building blocks of our bodies, and are essential for healthy muscles, hair, skin and nails.

 Chia seeds are extremely absorbent, swelling up to more than ten times their original size when soaked in water, forming a gel-like substance.
 This gel-forming action means that chia slows the